 An important distinction we can make here is between the countries which merely focus on local naturists and those who focus mostly on naked tourists.

-on the border of Belgium with The Netherlands was one of the first places to host the international INF Congress.
-Other than historical importance, these countries still offer a lot for the local naturist in the form of campings, clubs and nude beaches.
+Germany, The Netherlands, and also our home country Belgium have a long history in local naturism.
+Germany was the birth math of naturism as we know it and naturist campground Athena Ossendrecht on the border of Belgium with The Netherlands was one of the first places to host the international INF Congress.
+Other than historical importance, these countries still offer a lot for the local naturist in the form of campgrounds, clubs, and nude beaches.

 The misconception about English naturism

 A European country which isn’t often at the top of favorite destination lists of the nude traveler is the UK.
 In the comments that we often receive on Naked Wanderings, it strikes us how many people still believe that the Victorian age has never ended and that the British are still the prudes of Europe.

 As naturists, we know the burdens of misconceptions and prejudices and the English naturists probably know these better than most others.
 The truth is, during the last decade or so naturism has grown exponentially in the UK.
 There are several nude beaches spread around the country’s coast, there are more than 50 campgrounds, clubs or other types of naturist facilities and Great Britain is one of the pioneers in Europe when it comes to nude events.
 Their NKD festival and Nudefest have become quite famous and so is the North East Skinny Dip.

 The driving force behind all this progress in English naturism is certainly the federation British Naturism which keeps looking for new and better ways to attract new naturists and increase the naturist options.